BrettBlox/jonah/content/writing/third-post.md

 *Selfishness.
 A word that stabs me so deep.
 A name I've been called for loving the wrong way.
 For caring too much.
 For daring to want something different than what others want for me.
 I hear the word and I cringe at its meaning.
 A word whose intention is to divulge one's lack of consideration, one's self-interest.*

-*Why does it hurt so much to be called selfish?
+*Why does it hurt so much, to be called selfish?
 Why does it feel so wrong to want anything for myself?
 Why do I feel like asking for a little bit of space is asking for too much?
 The answers are not coming easily.
 Nonetheless, the answers are coming.*

 <!--EndFragment-->